Roy Krishna: Bengaluru

+Odisha

+On 17 July 2023, Odisha announced the signing of Krishna on a one-year deal.
+As of 5 February 2024, Krishna is the current goal scoring leader in the 2023–24 season.

+On 4 December 2024, Odisha announced that Krishna will be sidelined for the remainder of the 2024–25 season due to an ACL injury sustained during the game against Hyderabad.

+Malappuram

+On 8 September 2025, Krishna signed for Super League Kerala club Malappuram.

 International career

 Krishna made his debut for Fiji at the South Pacific Games 2007 and he has played for them in the 2010 FIFA World Cup qualification tournament.

 In 2010, Krishna was also called up to the national futsal team for the 2010 OFC Futsal Championship.

-On 16 July 2016, Krishna was named as one of the three over-aged players of the Fiji under-23 team for the 2016 Summer Olympics, alongside Simione Tamanisau and Alvin Singh.
+On 16 July 2016, Krishna was named as one of the three over-aged players of the Fiji U23 team in the 2016 Summer Olympics, alongside Simione Tamanisau and Alvin Singh.
 On 7 August 2016, he scored the team's only goal in the final tournament's campaign, against Mexico.
 Krishna's goal was Fiji's first ever goal in the Olympic Games.

-In 2021 Krishna was named Oceania Football Confederation ambassador.
+In 2021, Krishna was named Oceania Football Confederation ambassador.

+On 18 November 2023, Krishna became the all-time leading goal-scorer for the OFC, after surpassing the record of 34 goals by both Commins Menapi of Solomon Islands, who held the record for more than fifteen years, and Chris Wood of New Zealand.

+In the 2024 OFC Nations Cup, Krishna became the tournament top scorer with 5 goals.

 Personal life

 Krishna is an Indo-Fijian.
 After living in New Zealand for ten years, he gained his citizenship in December 2018.
+Krishna is trilingual: he can speak fluent English, Fijian and Hindi.

 In July 2018, Krishna married Indo-Fijian model and media business owner Naziah Ali.

 They welcomed their first child in 2022.

-His friendship with Prabir Das is one of a kind and the striker-right back duo has been instrumental in delivering impeccable performances for ATK Mohun Bagan.
-They developed a close friendship from Roy's initial days in Kolkata and the two families have always shared a close bond.
-Sources say that Prabir Das was instrumental in convincing Roy Krishna to continue with ATK Mohun Bagan.
-Prabir Das left the club ATK Mohun Bagan after the ongoing 2022 AFC Cup, following which Roy Krishna parted ways with the club too.

-On November 15, 2016, Ian McEloney didn't come out to the pub as he had a bet on Krishna to score 2 or more goals for Wellington Phoenix.
-At the time of Barnes messaging him, he already had one goal.